 The Job of a CNA

 - Furnishing basic care to patients

-- Measuring patient's vital signs
+- Taking patient's vital signs

-- Keeping a record of patient's health status
+- Maintaining a record of patient's health status

 - Cleaning and dressing patients